AppSaloon/WP-GDPR/readme.txt

 == Screenshots ==
 1. WP-GDPR backend - overview of requests
-2. WP-GDPR frontend - form where visitors can enter their email and ask to view there personal data
+2. WP-GDPR frontend - form where visitors can enter their e-mail and ask to view there personal data
 3. WP-GDPR frontend - form succes message

 == Frequently Asked Questions ==